IrisPetre99/RP3000/README.md

 - Selection of frames via a timestamp input.
 Used for general.
 Most hollistic approach
 - Selection of frames via _Previous_ and _Next_ Buttons.
 Most granular approach.
 - An offset input field, which shows how many many frames apart the two images are.
 By default, this is set to 1.
-- The ability to pan and zoom both images, such that pixels can be very clearly mapped and located between frames.
+- The ability to zoom both images, such that pixels can be very clearly mapped and located between frames.
+- Selection of a pixel in one frame and mapping it to a corresponding pixel in the subsequent one
+- Annotate multiple pixel pairs, with the maximum number specified by the user
+- Color-coded annotations for visual clarity
+- When a pixel is selected in the first frame, it is temporarily colored yellow.
+After selecting the corresponding pixel in the second frame, the pair is assigned a random color.
+- Undo functionality for the most recent annotation

 The tool is yet to implement the following:
-- The ability to select a pixel from one frame, and map it to another
 - The ability to export the resultant sparse vector field in a form understandable or comparable with the current model outputs.